 Had we not started watching movies in an immersive, interactive way I wouldn’t know my partner pays attention to people, never know he can read facial expressions to a degree when on a massive TV screen, or that metaphors are easier to grasp while watching a story play out than when put on the spot in real life.
 Disagreement about a protagonist’s motivation might get us talking about how the dialogue could be experienced so differently from an autistic person’s perspective.
 This is what we’re after with our aloof ASD partners isn’t it — substantive conversation that leaves me with more than I began with.
 That’s when you know you’ve been in good company.

-I mention these fallen powers to highlight the pressures well-meaning autistic folk are up against in their good faith efforts to connect with neurotypicals, who are themselves on a spectrum.
-The groovers’ war on NTs adds an anxious element to what are already tough relationships.
+I mention these fallen powers to highlight the pressures autistic folk are up against in their good faith efforts to connect with allipsticks who are themselves on a spectrum.
+The ND’s war on NTs adds an anxious element to what are already tough relationships.
 You might say they bring perplexity where it need not exist.

-A scene from The Handmaid’s Tale, in which two people don’t EXACTLY say what they mean.
+Have a look at this scene from The Handmaid’s Tale, where two people don’t EXACTLY say what they mean.

 Unintelligible neurotypicals, this belongs on the cutting room floor!
 Or, it can be a revelation about missed opportunities when Mr. Ipso facto is too quick to walk away from the sweet mystery of — you tell me, what happened there?